asujaykk/Road-segmentation-UNET-model/README.md

 # Road-segmentation-UNET-model
-This project aims to locate and segment the road area from an image typically taken from the frontal camera of a vehicle Road segmentation is an crucial step in ADAS system of a vehicle for various tasks.
+This project aims to locate and segment the road area from an image typically taken from the frontal camera of a vehicle.
+Road segmentation is a crucial step in Advanced Driver Assistance Systems (ADAS) for various tasks like extracting drivable region, path planning, lane change detection etc.
+In this section we only focusing to segment the main road area from an image.

 # Prerequsite
 The following libraries need to be installed in your pc before starting the project.